 Using EPS Cells to Speed Up An Acid Pickling Line

-Not only is the EPS Process a replacement for acid pickling, but EPS Cells can be installed in an existing acid pickling line to increase its throughput.
+Not only is the EPS Process a replacement for acid pickling of steel, but EPS Cells can be installed in an existing acid pickling line to increase its throughput.
 This is considered especially attractive for large acid pickle lines that impractical to shut down for long periods of time.

 As the animation shows, an EPS Cell installed near the front of the line – before or in place of the prewash – performs an initial descaling that lessens duty on the acid tanks.
 This increases line speed and capacity.

 Over time, instead of replacing or overhauling acid tanks, install EPS Cells in their place. (two EPS Cells occupy roughly the same space as one acid tank).
 If all acid tanks are eventually replaced by EPS Cells, all of the EPS Product Advantages can be realized: